-This easy pesto bread is easy to make by hand and super fluffy and tender.
-Filled with pesto and a little cheese, it makes the best appetizer or snack.
+This delicious cheesy pesto pull apart bread is perfect for pesto fans.
+It’s easy to make in a stand mixer or by hand and super fluffy and tender – filled with pesto and a little cheese.

-The dough is slightly enriched with butter and an egg to create flavor and tender texture.
-It's beautifully golden brown on the outside and pillowy soft on the inside.
+The dough is slightly enriched with butter and an egg to create flavor and a tender texture.
+It’s beautifully golden brown on the outside and pillowy soft on the inside.

 It makes a nice soft dough that is easy to work with by hand or in a mixer.
-It's more flavorful than pizza dough but not quite as enriched as brioche dough but the soft dough still has amazing texture and flavor even though it doesn't use quite so much butter.
+It’s more flavorful than pizza dough but not quite as enriched as brioche dough , but the soft dough still has fantastic texture and flavor even though it doesn’t use quite so much butter.

 Ingredients

 - A strong all-purpose flour with a protein level of at least 11%.
-You could use bread flour too, but this will make a chewier bread.
+You could use bread flour too,

 - Melted butter and flaky sea salt for topping